Philosophical, ethical, and sociological issues related to statistical uncertainty and randomness.

 Parametric statistical methods.
 Topics range from descriptive statistics through regression and one-way analysis of variance.
 Applications are typically from biology and medicine.
 Computer data analysis is required.

-Introduction to the fundamentals of probability, random variables, discrete and continuous probability distributions, expectations, sampling distributions, estimation and simple tests of hypothesis.
+Introduction to the fundamentals of probability, random variables, discrete and continuous probability distributions, expectations, sampling distributions, topics of statistical inference such as confidence intervals, tests of hypotheses, and regression.

 Planning, execution, and analysis of sampling from finite populations.
 Simple random, stratified random, ratio, systematic, cluster, sub sampling, regression estimates, and multi-frame techniques are covered.